Middle School Curriculum

 Understanding how to best tackle life skills can be tricky as adolescents navigate change during the middle school years.
 Through weekly life skills classes, middle school students discuss relevant topics.
 Through small and large group discussions and activities, students discover that the middle school years are a time of growth and change and can be a rewarding experience as they begin to discover who they are, what they believe in, and how important they are in this world.
 Peer interactions are a critical yet confusing part of adolescent development.
 Open dialogue in a safe environment and self-reflective writing allow students to share challenges and opportunities that they are currently facing.
 This journey of self-discovery at the beginning of their middle school experience naturally branches into an exploration of the multiple ways a student can be a leader.
 Units are presented through thematic literature, journaling, role-playing, skits, discussion, and reflection.

 Sixth Grade Service: Animal Advocacy The sixth grade service learning program focuses on animal advocacy.
-Students participate in a variety of activities that allow them to learn about domesticated and wild animals and how to advocate for proper animal care.
+Students participate in a variety of activities that allow them to learn about domesticated and wild animals and how to advocate for animal protection and proper animal care.
 Students work throughout the year to understand the importance of responsible animal ownership, working to educate their community about various topics related to ethical animal treatment.
-They will work with local animal shelters to learn common reasons for animal surrender and develop materials for potential pet owners that address these concerns.
-Students will also work to support shelters by raising money selling homemade dog biscuits at Christmas in Davidson, making beds and toys for animals living in shelters, and creating animal care packets for current and future pet owners.
-At the end of the year, students will choose one habit, organization, or activity that they will commit supporting throughout their time at Woodlawn.
+They also advocate for wild animals through an integrated presentation about the wonders and benefits of insects and a performance piece about migratory birds.
+They partner with Piedmont Animal Rescue to learn common reasons for animal surrender and develop materials for potential pet owners that address these concerns.
+Students also work to support this organization by raising money selling homemade dog biscuits at Christmas in Davidson, holding donation drives, making beds and toys for animals, and creating animal care packets for current and future pet owners.
+At the end of the year, students choose one habit they will commit to practicing, or an organization they will commit to supporting as an advocate for animals.
 Seventh Grade Service: Sustainability

 The aim of seventh grade service is to introduce students to sustainability as a way to become positive contributors to our society.
-Through class discussions and readings students explore a variety of environmental issues facing our local, regional, and global community.
-Students then develop community action plans to enact on our campus, and in our local community to help develop a sustainable society.
-Every month, our seventh graders partner with Sow Much Good in Huntersville, a NC non-profit organization dedicated to growing organically for charitable purposes.
-Students also explore ways to provide educational opportunities to others so they can incorporate sustainable practices into their own lifestyles, and connect the larger community with nature in a sustainable and practical way.
+Through class discussions, readings, and field experiences, students explore a variety of environmental issues facing our local, regional, and global community.
+Using what they learn from these experiences, they develop educational opportunities for others so they can incorporate sustainable practices into their own lifestyles.
+Integrating service learning with science, language arts, and visual arts, they design and create public service announcements about creative reuse, and develop action plans to enact on our campus, and in our local community to help develop a sustainable society.
+Through this process, students come to recognize the positive impact they can have on our community and our environment.

 Eighth Grade Service: Bridging Generations

-The eighth grade service learning program, Bridging Generations, is designed to develop appreciation and respect for the older adults in our society.
+The eighth grade service learning program, Bridging Generations, is designed to develop an appreciation and respect for the older adults in our society.
 As we grow in our understanding of the roles cast upon the aging in our society, we explore the complex world in which the “old” must learn to live.
-Students closely evaluate the misconceptions and labels that are sometimes tagged to older adults.
-Through reflections, class discussions, a look at other cultures, and visits to the Brian Center, students develop a sense of empathy and concern for human beings, regardless of their position in life.
+Students closely evaluate the misconceptions and labels that are sometimes tagged to older adults, and learn about the aging process, and the challenges older adults face.
+They learn to design and adapt activities for older adults that entertain and engage.
+Through reflections, class discussions, and visits to Accordius Health (formerly known as the Brian Center,) students develop a sense of empathy and concern for human beings, regardless of their position in life.
 The service learning activities are student driven, providing an opportunity for the development and practice of planning, organization, collaboration and presentation skills.
-While creating friendships and learning about history through the life stories of residents at the Brian Center for Health and Rehabilitation in Mooresville, students become more aware about the community in which they live.
+While creating friendships and learning about history through the life stories of residents, students become more aware about the community in which they live.